rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 after which the stream recovers itself and carries on.

 This is exactly what the [`retry`] operators can do.
-When included in the operator sequence, they consume the error, do not propagate it and resubscribe (***???***) to the upstream `Observable`.
+When included in the operator sequence, they consume the error, do not propagate it and restart the upstream `Observable`.
+This latter bit is important, since the upstream `Observable` *terminated* with an exception.
 If no parameter is given to `retry`, it will retry forever, without ever propagating an error.
 When [specified as an argument], the `retry` will only happen a finite amount of times, after which the latest error is still propagated.

-***TODO: SEE ???
-ABOVE: THE OPERATOR RESUBSCRIBES?
-I THOUGHT THE OBSERVER WAS WHAT WAS SUBSCRIBED***

 [`retry`]: http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observable@retry:rx.lang.scala.Observable[T]
 [specified as an argument]: http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observable@retry(retryCount:Long):rx.lang.scala.Observable[T]